AlexBdx/fmcw/docs/index.rst

 This library provides high level access to the FMCW3 radar.
 It provides the necessary building blocks to automatically handle configuration of the FPGA, reception of the data and post-processing.
 With reasonable settings, most users should even be able to be able to display a few plots in real time.

+If you have any questions, feel free to join the fmcwworkspace slack.

 Table Of Contents:
 ==================